Kartos04/Manual/en/the_basics.md

 You may encounter different scenarios when it comes to bridges and CSB deployment, shown in the next image:
 1. This large concrete bridge is destroayble and a CSB can be deployed on it \(marked by a single bridge icon\).
-2. This small rock bridge is destroyable but CSBs can't be deployed on it \(no bridge marking\).
+2. This small rock bridge isn't destroyable and CSBs can't be deployed on it \(no bridge marking\).
 3. And lastly at this location a double CSB can be deployed \(double bridge marking\).

+*Only bridges that have CSBs marks can be destroyed

 {% figure "../assets/bridges2.png" %}
 Different types of bridges (icons are not to scale).